 Heart Health: According to the American Heart Association, probiotics may help to maintain healthy blood pressure, especially in those already diagnosed with hypertension.
 Probiotics may also help to keep cholesterol in check.
 Some studies show that one probiotic specifically – L. reuteri – can support a healthy balance between good and bad cholesterol by breaking up bile salts.
 But these benefits may just be the tip of the iceberg.
 Early findings in the journal Gut Microbes suggests that probiotics may also boost vascular function and may even improve cardiac remodeling in the heart.3

-Immunity: Behind digestion, immunity is the second most popular use of probiotics.
-This makes sense because about 70 percent of the body’s total number of immune cells reside in the gut.
-One analysis of 20 published trials concluded that Lactobacillus and Bifidobacterium probiotics can significantly cut the duration and severity of cold symptoms and lead to fewer missed days at work or school.
-According to another double blind, randomized, controlled trial in the journal Vaccine, participants who took a probiotic supplement containing Lactobacillus gasseri, Bifidobacterium longum, and Bifidobacterium bifidum for at least three months significantly shortened their colds by almost two days and reduced the severity of symptoms.
+Immunity: Behind digestion, immunity is the second most popular use of probiotics, since about 70 percent of the body’s immune cells reside in the gut.
+The research is vast.
+One recent analysis examining 20 published trials concluded that Lactobacillus and Bifidobacterium probiotics can cut the duration and severity of cold symptoms and lead to fewer missed days at work or school.

 According to a double blind, randomized, controlled trial, the intake of probiotic bacteria Lactobacillus gasseri (PA 16/8), Bifidobacterium longum (SP 07/3) and B. bifidum (MF 20/5) for at least 3 months significantly shortened common cold episodes by almost 2 days and reduced the severity of symptoms.